voltavidTony/lang-gen/README.md

 ### Configuration

 All configuration is contained in `config.py`.
 Only this file needs to be modified when changing the LFS.
-The lang generator is pre-configured for the Redstone Tweaks resource pack by RexxStone and game version 1.21.4.
+The lang generator is pre-configured for the Redstone Tweaks resource pack by RexxStone and game version 1.21.4 installed via the official launcher.

 > __Note:__ Only the top half of `config.py` should be edited.
 Everything below the "STOP" banner should remain unchaged to ensure correct operation of the lang generator.

 The following steps describe the general process of configuring the lang generator:

-1. Ensure all three paths are correct:
+1. Ensure all four paths are correct:

    - `assets` is the path to the assets folder in the game files, which contains the indexes, objects, and skins sub-folders
    - `index_file` is the file name of the index file to use for generation.
 This configuration exists to allow the generation of lang strings for older versions of the game, which may use a different set of lang keys
    - `mc_jar` is the path to the JAR file of the target game version
    - `rp_dest` is the filepath where the lang generator automatically re-compresses the extracted resource pack to.
 To prevent this, simply make `rp_dest` map to an empty string

-    > __Note:__ `assets`, `mc_jar`, and `rp_dest` must be absolute paths, but can contain shell symbols such as the tilde (`~`) for the home directory, or `%AppData%` if on Windows
+   > __Note:__ `assets`, `mc_jar`, and `rp_dest` must be absolute paths, but can contain shell symbols such as the tilde (`~`) for the home directory or `%AppData%` if on Windows

 2. If common amounts of space, measured in UI pixels, are used in the LFS, they can be added to `SPACE` as named values.
 This allows spacing values to be referenced by name instead of by value, allowing the positioning of multiple elements to be changed in one spot.
 Additionally, there are eight pre-defined spacing values seen towards the bottom of `config.py`, including the margins around the inventory and tooltip GUIs.
 These margins are defined by the `INV_MARGIN` and `TT_MARGIN` values in `config.py`, and can be edited to change the positions of the before- and after-aligned text segments (more about those in the [Alignment](#alignment) section)

+3. If the target resource pack uses ResPackOpts, then an RPO file can be generated alongside each lang file by setting `GENERATE_RPO` to `True`.
+If only the lang files should be generated, set this value to `False`.
+Whether this feature is enabled does not affect the rules of the LFS contained in `LANG`.

-3. `LANG` contains the LFS, which are used to build the lang strings that appear in-game.
+4. `LANG` contains the LFS, which are used to build the lang strings that appear in-game.
 Each lang key maps to a string consisting of a series of text characters and FES, further explained in the [Lang Formatting](#lang-formatting) section.

-4. Lastly, if desired, a resource pack options file can be generated along with each lang file by defining the content in `RPO_CONTENT`.
-Keep in mind that LFS are not supported, instead only the ability to copy the value of the generated lang exists.
-To do this, simply set the value of a mapping in `RPO_CONTENT` to the key of a mapping in `LANG`.
-To prevent the generation of RPO files, do not remove `RPO_CONTENT` entirely, just remove its contents so that it still exists but is empty.

-    > __Note:__ The value in `RPO_CONTENT` will only be replaced if it references a generated lang.
-If the entry can't be found, then the value will not be replaced.
-The output of the script indicates any missing values in the game's localization.
+Special RPO rules apply to the lang keys, explained in the [ResPackOpts](#respackopts) section.

 ### Preparation